Sakorona/SDVMods/ClimatesOfFerngill/README.md

 Current Version: 1.5

 ## What's New
-- Variable Rain and snow.
+- Variable Rain.
-- Fog!
-- Blizzards, Thundersnow
 - A more customizable weather system
-- More descriptive and varied weather reports
+- Weather Systems!
-- Thundersnow!
+- Temperature variation chances

 ## Multiplayer
 Supports MP, with most features locked out to main player.
 However, most weathers will render on farmhands screen.